 The Urban Development and Transport Committee endorsed the Coastal Hazards Adaptation Programme report(external link) in November 2020.

-As a city, Ōtautahi Christchurch is more exposed to coastal hazards than either Auckland or Wellington (Parliamentary Commissioner for the Environment, 2015) [PDF, 2.5 MB].
-Across the Christchurch district, approximately 25,000 properties are exposed to coastal hazards over the next 120 years.
+As a city, Ōtautahi Christchurch is more exposed to coastal hazards than either Auckland or Wellington (Parliamentary Commissioner for the Environment, 2015 [PDF, 2.5 MB]).
+Across the Christchurch district, approximately 32,700 properties could be at risk from coastal hazards with 1.5 metres of sea level rise, most commonly from coastal flooding.

-The National Institute of Water and Atmospheric Research (NIWA) estimates that with 1m of sea level rise the replacement value of buildings in Ōtautahi Christchurch is approximately $6.7B - the majority of which are residential (National Institute of Water and Atmospheric Research, 2019) [PDF, 3.7 MB].
+The National Institute of Water and Atmospheric Research (NIWA) estimates that with 1m of sea level rise the replacement value of buildings in Ōtautahi Christchurch is approximately $6.7B, and with 1.5m of sea level rise it is approximately $9.4B.
+The majority of these buildings are residential (National Institute of Water and Atmospheric Research, 2019 [PDF, 3.7 MB]).

 Note that as information is updated, these numbers may change.